-Carl* contacted The Advocacy and Support Centre’s (TASC) National Disability Advocacy Program to seek assistance with an upcoming Mental Health Review Tribunal.
+Carl* contacted TASC National's Disability Advocacy Program to seek assistance with an upcoming Mental Health Review Tribunal.

 The Advocate conducted the self-report process with Carl.
 This included exploration of personal feelings relating to the current involuntary treatment order, a discussion around the management of life stressors, and clarification of the outcome sought from the Tribunal Hearing.
 Carl sought revocation of the involuntary treatment order.